jyotiyadav2508/Yoga-Lovers/README.md

 - Header background color is not visualized.
 - Submission on contact page submits the information without validating the required entries.

+## Fixed bugs

+- For header background, I removed the repeatedly properties from each media query.
+And used flex-direction:column instead of display:inline.(https://github.com/jyotiyadav2508/Yoga-Lovers/blob/main/screenshots/flex.png)

+- For submit button remove the <a href="thanks.html">Submit</a> as a descendent of button.
+Give the link in <form > tag.
+AS <form action="thanks.html>.

 ### Validator Testing